Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ```

 If the pod is in running state but can't achieve the `1/1` Ready before the
+readiness probe fails as many times the readiness threshold allows, you should
-liveness timeout kicks in, you should take a look at the logs with:
+take a look at the logs with:

 ```sh
 kubectl logs acs-alfresco-repository-???-??? -n alfresco